The recipe and photography for this post was provided by Carolyn Hodges of The Dinner Shift.

 - 1 ½ tsp. dried thyme

 - ½ tsp. salt

 - 1 14.5 oz. can of reduced-sodium chicken broth

 - 1 14.5 oz. can of Heinen’s Organic Fire Roasted Diced Tomatoes

 - 2 15 oz. cans of Heinen’s Organic Cannellini Beans, drained and rinsed

 - ⅛ tsp. salt

 - In a large oven-safe skillet, heat 2 Tbsp. of the olive oil over medium heat.
 Add chicken sausage and brown, crumbling into smaller pieces using the back of a wooden spoon.

-- When sausage is browned, add remaining 2 Tbsp. of olive oil and the onion, carrots and celery.
+- When sausage is browned, add the remaining 2 Tbsp. of olive oil and the onion, carrots and celery.
 Continue to sauté over medium heat for 10 minutes, stirring occasionally.